originphp/framework/tests/README.md

 $ echo 'xdebug.default_enable=0' >> /etc/php/7.2/cli/php.ini
 ```

-From the container and in the `origin/tests` folder run the following commands
+From the container and in the `framework` folder run the following commands

 ```linux
 $ phpunit --coverage-html /var/www/public/coverage